ccaroon/phuey/README.md

 `phuey` requires a config file to store your preferences such as the URL of your Philips Hue Bridge and a Username to use when executing API calls.

-You can use the `phuey init` command to initialize the config file.
-See `phuey init -h` for details.
+You can use the `phuey config init` command to initialize the config file.
+See `phuey config init -h` for details.

+You'll also need to create a username to use with the CLI.
+This username will be supplied as part of the `phuey config init` command.
+A username can be created by running the `phuey admin create-username` command.

 ## Philips Hue API Notes
 * Getting Started: https://developers.meethue.com/develop/get-started-2/